-To get a high limit credit card, you will need good or excellent credit and proof that you can afford a high spending limit, as your income, assets and existing debt obligations will be taken into consideration.
+To get approved for a high limit credit card, you will need good to excellent credit and proof that you can afford a high spending limit.
+More specifically, your credit limit will be determined by several factors, including your income, assets, and existing debt obligations.
 Picking the right credit card goes a long way, too.

 How to Get Approved for a High Limit Credit Card

 Apply for a credit card with a high starting limit: Top-notch credit cards such as the Chase Sapphire Preferred® Card typically offer credit limits starting at $5,000.
 You may find minimum starting credit limits listed in some cards’ terms and conditions.
 In other cases, you might be able to get some information from cardholders’ reviews.

 Increase your income and reduce your debt: The higher your income is, the better chance you have of getting a new card with a high initial credit limit.
 Similarly, reducing your debt boosts your odds.
 Also, if your income goes up in the future, be sure to update your credit card’s information, as this could help get you a higher credit limit.